eleda77/eleda77.github.io/docs/vocab_list.md

 **anecdata** - evidence based on a collection of anecdotes or personal experiences, can be very subjective

+**animadvert** - pass criticism or censure on; speak out against

 **antemeridian** - occurring before noon (in the forenoon)

-**antiprism** - olytope built from two parallel bases, dual to one another (yeah I don't know what that means either but just look up a picture, it's easier)
+**antiprism** - polytope built from two parallel bases, dual to one another (yeah I don't know what that means either but just look up a picture, it's easier)

 **anodyne** - not likely to provoke dissent or offense; inoffensive, often deliberately so

 **anoxy** - greatly deficient in oxygen

+**apothegm** - a concise saying or maxim; an aphorism

 **aptronym** - a person's name that is regarded as amusingly appropriate to their occupation (ie last name Sleeper)

 **argosy** - a large merchant ship, originally one from Ragusa (now Dubrovnik) or Venice; an opulent supply

+**argot** - the jargon or slang of a particular group or class

 **armigerous** - bearing or entitled to use a coat of arms